I Wasn't Just Tired

 Photo by Chris Salvo / Unsplash

-I thought I was just weak, undisciplined,
+I used to call it fatigue, I thought I was just weak,

-burnt out from doing too much.
+undisciplined, burnt out from doing too much.

-But the truth was sharper:
+But the truth was sharper: I was surviving and didn't know it.

 Before the crash, I wore exhaustion like a badge.

-Vulnerability was a liability.
+Rest was a luxury, vulnerability was a liability.

-You can't outrun what's inside you.
+Survival has a cost–you can't outrun what's inside you.

-I remember the first real collapse.
+I remember the first real collapse, not dramatic, just quiet.

-And still, I told myself it was just stress.
+I felt like a ghost of myself and I told myself it was just stress.

-Just needing to push harder.
+Just sleep debt, just needing to push harder.

-There's grief in that realization.
+There's grief in that realization, but there's grace too.

 Because what broke down, that wasn't failure.